kbearne/Work-Day-Scheduler-Kelly-Bearne/README.md

 The application displays the current date at the top of the calendar via day.js library.

-It presents timeblocks for standard business hours which are colour coded into past, present and future values (the backgrounds colours are dynamically with JavaScript / CSS).
+It presents timeblocks for standard business hours which are colour coded into past, present and future values (the backgrounds colours are dynamically updated via JavaScript / CSS).

 Users can click on a timeblock and enter an event.
 They can then click on a save button to save the entry (which persists on browser refresh).
 If a blank value entry is attempted, the user is promoted to enter a value.